-Included in net new home orders are 643 wholesale home orders to real estate investors for the year ended May 31, 2022, and 1,272 for the year ended May 31, 2021.
+Included in net new home orders are 1,107 wholesale home orders to real estate investors for the year ended May 31, 2023, and 643 for the year ended May 31, 2022.
 These homes were sold under bulk sales agreements (see Note 1(j) to our consolidated financial statements).
-In the normal course of business we may also elect to sell one or more homes to buyers who may be real estate investors pursuant to individual retail purchase and sale agreements, which are not included in the wholesale home sales reported herein.
+In the normal course of business, we may also elect to sell one or more homes to buyers who may be real estate investors pursuant to individual retail purchase and sale agreements, which are not included in the wholesale home sales reported herein.
 Sales to real estate investors are opportunistic in nature and the timing and number of sales can vary from period to period.
-Excluding the wholesale home sales to real estate investors, net new home orders decreased 4.4% (313 homes) for the year ended May 31, 2022, compared to the year ended May 31, 2021.
-As previously discussed, the decrease in net new home orders, excluding wholesale home sales to real estate investors, for the year ended May 31, 2022, compared to the year ended May 31, 2021, is primarily the result of a decrease in the number of average active communities, and therefore, the number of available homesites and inventory to sell.
+The decrease in net new home orders was primarily due to the decrease in demand as a result of negative macroeconomic conditions and affordability concerns resulting from high inflation and the significant increases in residential mortgage interest rates for homebuyers.
+As a result of this decreased demand for new homes, average monthly sales per average active community, excluding wholesale home sales to real estate investors, decreased from 5.2 for the year ended May 31, 2022, to 4.5 for the year ended May 31, 2023.